 Potential chemical hazards include skin and eye contact or inhalation exposure to potentially toxic concentrations of hydrocarbon vapors.
 The potential toxic compounds that may exist at the site are listed below, with descriptions of specific health effects of each.
-The list includes the primary potential toxic constituents of stoddard solvent known to be on site.
+The list includes the primary potential toxic constituents of gasoline and waste oil known to be on site.
 Exposure levels and symptoms are taken from the NIOSH Pocket Guide to Chemical Hazards.